 After I had achieved some publication ‘success’ recently, a poet friend sent me an e-mail of support and congratulation, saying that the recognition was well deserved.
 I wrote back and thanked him, saying that it made me grin to receive such thoughts and good wishes.
-He replied with these words.

 You see, it should have been me.

 Morrissey, We Hate it When Our Friends Become Successful

 I suppose it might be easier to feel magnanimous towards the achievements of others if one has achieved some measure of ‘success’ oneself; I’ve written about what might constitute success in poetry before, but to summarise, this is generally taken to mean publication in a magazine, placement in a poetry competition, an invitation to read, acceptance of a manuscript for a pamphlet or book.

 All these rare and wonderful things can externally verify, at least temporarily, that you are a poet.
 And when none of the above individual or combined confirmations of your poet-self are happening, one response might be to envy the ‘successes’ of others.